rillonline/writing/signs-and-wonders.md

 So why come into your midst and speak to you about signs and wonders on this Trinity Sunday, a Sunday also devoted to peace and justice?

-The Bible speaks about these things, of course, the sun standing still for twenty-four hours, Jonah spending three days and nights in the belly of the whale.
+The Bible speaks about these thingscw,: of course, the sun standing still for twenty-four hours, Jonah spending three days and nights in the belly of the whale.
 But these are stories from long ago.
-We are free to dismiss them, aren't we?
+They can be dismissed, right?
 The Bible says Jesus fed the five thousand with five loaves and two fish.
 But isn't it more reasonable to think people just shared what they had?
 Isn't that miracle